 The Empty Room Inside Loneliness

-Real loneliness is more cunning.
+The real thing is more cunning.
 It arrives like a house hidden inside another house.
 First you notice the outside gate.
 Then the courtyard.
 Then the narrow passage.
 Then a smaller room.
 Then a cupboard.
 Then a locked tin trunk.
-Then, at the bottom, wrapped in yesterday’s newspaper, one small terrifying thing.
+At the bottom, wrapped in yesterday’s newspaper, lies one small frightening discovery.

 The missing person is not always someone else.